 When you put these techniques for effective writing into use in your business communications, you will write letters and memos that get results while creating goodwill for you and your company.

-If some one follow this 13 principal mentioned above he will get the answer of how to improve writing skills.
-And communicator should know how to improve writing skills for effective writing.
+If someone follows these 13 principal mentioned above he will get the answer to how to improve writing skills.
+And Communicators should know how to improve writing skills for effective writing.

 Related Content of Written Communication: